 Once this is done, make sure to change your address on other places where you may have listed your residency.
 (Amazon, streaming services, your bank account, etc.)

 Since you’ll be packing up and moving as soon as possible, make sure to change your address before actually moving.
 We recommend you do it approximately two weeks prior to moving to give yourself enough time to pack up and be out of the house. and into your new digs You should never worry about losing your mail.
 You can gather it up when you move in officially.
 It usually takes seven days for your transition in mail service to fully go through.

 Who should know about your address change

 There are several groups of people who should know about you changing your address as soon as possible.
 The first one being your family and friends.
 Whoever you deem important enough to hear about your address change, let them know first.

-You’ll find yourself in a tough situation if you don’t tell your bank or insurance companies where you moved to.
+You’ll find yourself in a tough situation if you don’t tell your bank or insurance company where you moved to.
 When you put in your credit card information, you add a billing address.
-That should always reflect the home you’re currently living in, so make sure that’s one of the first things you change.
+That should always reflect the home you’re currently living in, so make sure that’s one of the things you change.